Managing WordPress Core Files Updates shows you how to control your WordPress core files updates, control administrators rights and more.

 In this post you will learn how to control which updates you want to allow and or maybe not allow any updates.
 This decision would be made because you are not yet ready to update all of your plugins or theme.
 Other reasons might be the developers are not ready with the patching, need more time testing or other reasons.
 The bottom line is you want to control what is happening on the back-end.

-Note: Maintaining your website up to date is one of the most important part of securing your website.
+Note: Maintaining your website and keeping it up to date is one of the most important part of securing your WordPress website.

 Managing WordPress Core Files Updates